 I am involved in a number of studies investigating antimicrobial resistance in Africa.
 In collaboration with Dr Tom Darton at the University of Sheffield and Dr Justin Dixon we are investigating the effect of the 2019 conjugated typhoid vaccine campaign on antimicrobial prescribing in Harare, Zimbabwe.

-In 2020 I contributed as a member of the guideline development group to the WHO guidelines on systematic TB screening and nucleic acid amplification tests for detection of TB and drug resistant TB, novel skin tests for Mycobacterium tuberculosis infection and target product profiles for TB testing and screening.
+Over the past four years I have contributed as a member of the guideline development group to the WHO guidelines on systematic TB screening, nucleic acid amplification tests for detection of TB and drug resistant TB, novel skin tests for Mycobacterium tuberculosis infection and target product profiles for TB testing and screening.

-I am module organiser and lecturer on the HIV module in London and have contributed as tutor to the distance learning MSc in epidemiology for more than a decade.
-Furthermore I am a member of the faculty of the NIH Fogarthy Training for Research Excellence and Mentorship in Tuberculosis Program (TRENT).
-I regulalry supervise MSc projects and (co)supervise several PhD students.
+I used to be a module organiser and lecturer on the HIV module in London and have contributed as tutor to the distance learning MSc in epidemiology for more than a decade.
+Furthermore I am a member of the faculty of the NIH Fogarty Training for Research Excellence and Mentorship in Tuberculosis Program (TRENT) in Zimbabwe.
+I regularly supervise MSc projects and (co)supervise several PhD/DrPH students.
 Most of them are based and work in Zimbabwe.
 I am the co-director of the CREATE PhD programme in Zimbabwe and together with Professor Helen Ayles I co-direct the CREATE PhD programme for the matched African fellows.